saulirajala/migrate-vvv1-to-vvv2/README.md

 7. Run `vagrant up --provision`
 8. Put old databases to `vagrant-local/database/backups` and `vagrant ssh`
 9. Run the `import-sql.sh` of this repo inside `/srv/database`
+10. Copy all the git-files and wp-config.php from old vvv1 by running `copy-git-repos-from-vvv1.sh`
-10. Run `git-reset-all-repos.sh` to reset all your repos in new vvv2
+11. Run `git-reset-all-repos.sh` to reset all your repos in new vvv2

 ## Problems with Mailcatcher?
 I did have some problems with Mailcatcher.
 VVV tried to install it, but failed